vsmind/workshop-git/_docs/02_commit/README.md

 ![img.png](images/commit_06.png)

-- Add both files to git, this time we will add all files
+- Add both files to git index, this time we will add all files with `git add .` command:

 ```shell
 git add .